Welcome to the St Thomas directory!

 North Side - The gorgeous white sands of Magens Bay lies 3 miles north of Charlotte Amalie.
 The turquoise waters are calm and ideal for swimming.
 This beach is no secret, and it's usually very crowded, though it gets better in the afternoon.
 Changing facilities, snorkeling gear, lounge chairs, paddle boats, and kayaks are available.
 Coki Point Beach, in the northeast near Coral World, is a nice beach and a favorite for both singles and families.
 It's noted for its warm, crystal-clear water, ideal for swimming and snorkeling.
 You'll see thousands of rainbow-hued fish swimming among the beautiful coral reef.
 Vendors sell small bags of fish food, so you can feed the sea creatures while you're snorkeling.
 Concessions can arrange everything from water-skiing to parasailing.
 Also on the north side of the island is luscious Grand Beach, one of St. Thomas's most beautiful beaches, attracting families and couples.
 It opens onto Smith Bay and is near Coral World.
 Many watersports are available here.
 The beach is right off Route 38.
 The North Side is also home to many quality restaurants and bars.
 Primarily a residential area, some of the restaurants are nestled amongst homes on the main routes of 40, 42, 35 and 33.
 A trip to the lush, cool and breezy North Side of St Thomas is well worth it.

-Whether you are visiting Charlotte Amalie, Red Hook, West End, North Side, or one of the many beaches, you will find plenty of attractions such as world class golf courses and amazing restaurants.
+Whether you are visiting Charlotte Amalie, Red Hook, West End, North Side, or one of the many beaches, you will find plenty of attractions such as world class beaches and amazing restaurants.
 If you have visited any of the businesses featured in the St Thomas Directory, be sure and tell them that StThomas-VI.com sent you.

 Visitor Guide - Experience St Thomas Guide